Benefits of institutional Membership of the Council for Hospitality Management Education (CHME)

 The opportunity to attend or benefit from hosting CHME events, such as conferences related to Hospitality Research, Teaching, Learning and Assessment, Passion 4 Hospitality with the Institute of Hospitality, Annual student competition and awards, The Institute of Hospitality and The Caterer and an annual members' forum - if relevant.

-To attend CHME events which give opportunities for those working in particular areas of hospitality management to meet to share practice and achievements and to consider contributions from external speakers.
+Such events give opportunities for those working in particular areas of hospitality management to meet to share practice and achievements and to consider contributions from external speakers.

-To be given preferential opportunities to be involved in research and business development contracts awarded to CHME.
+10. To be given preferential opportunities to be involved in research and business development projects with CHME.

 11. To gain an early awareness of external changes, policies etc. having an affect upon hospitality management education

 12. To forge lifelong friendships and professional relationships with colleagues in hospitality management with similar interests and ideals

 13. To be part of an influential organisation lobbying external organisations and people for recognition for, and the enhancement of, hospitality management education

 14. To benefit from discounts and subsidies for some CHME events

 15. To join development seminars that help you grow as a Hospitality educator and researcher